1993 TRIPLE PLAY BASEBALL CARDS

 With both series now available, the true chase was on to assemble full team and player sets.
 This involved countless trades at schoolyards, card shows, and hobby shops nationwide.
 The feedback on Upper Deck forums was that 1993 Triple Play was their most intricate and well-made set yet.
 Beckett magazine racked up page after page with value guides and accessory checklists to help collectors.
 By the end of 1993, Triple Play was regarded as the pinnacle baseball card set of the early 90s trading card boom.

-Read also: WE BUY BASEBALL CARDS NEAR ME
+Read also: BASEBALL CARDS AT WALGREENS

 In the following years, the longevity and collecting demand for Triple Play only continued to rise.
 As the players featured had productive careers, their rookie and star cards retained value.
 The inserts and parallel short prints also gained notoriety as among the most coveted and expensive vintage cards available.
 Beckett prices reflected this as guides consistently increased values year over year.
 To this day, a high grade Ken Griffey Jr. or Frank Thomas rookie can sell for thousands.
 Complete team sets also still fetch four-figure prices.